deftio/companders/compand-readme.txt

  About the Fixed Radix (FR) Math IIR averages

 The (Infinite Impulse Reponse) IIR functions included here use fixed radix math to represent fractional parts of an integer.
 By providing a settable radix (amount of bits devoted to fractional resolution), the programmer can make tradeoffs between resolution and dynamic range.
 The larger the radix specified the more bits that will be used in the fractional portion of the representation, which for smaller window sizes may not by necessary.
 There are more comprehensive ways to deal with fractional representation in binary systems (floating point, bigNum / arbitrary length registers, separation of numerator/denomators etc) but these incur much larger compute/code/memory overhead.
-The simple system used here avoids the need for testing for overflow/underflow which allows for low foot print code/cpu/memory bandwidth at the
+The simple system used here avoids the need for testing for overflow/underflow which allows for low foot print code/cpu/memory bandwidth.

  To calculate how many bits of fractional part while preventing overflow use the following formulas: